-HEALTH ADMINISTRATION BSB30120 Certificate III in Business (Medical Administration) Whether the plan is to become an allied health practitioner of this course will launch graduates with the skills they need to
+HEALTH ADMINISTRATION BSB30120 Certificate III in Business (Medical Administration)

 Whether the plan is to become an allied health practitioner or to assist in a practice, this course will launch graduates with the skills they need to find work in health administration.
 Gain practical experience in a fully simulated organisation to set you apart upon graduating.